A bottom-up approach to the strong CP problem: Disentangling weak and strong CPV

-\textit{Disentangling weak and strong CPV.}---A complete knowledge of the quark mass matrices, $\Mat{M}_\uq$ and $\Mat{M}_\dq$, tackles down the flavor puzzle in the SM and finally gives the solution to the strong \CP{} problem.
-Strong and weak CPV are of different origins, as we will show, and large CPV in the weak sector therefore does not necessarily imply strong CPV in spite of the fact that both reside in the same mass matrices \begin{itemize} \item weak CPV: the Jarlskog invariant $J_q \sim \Im\left[{{\text{det}}([\Mat{M}_\uq \Mat{M}_\uq^\dagger,\Mat{M}_\dq \Mat{M}_\dq^\dagger])}\right]$, see~\cite{Jarlskog:1985ht}, \item strong CPV: the \(\theta_q\)-term from above \(\theta_q \equiv - \arg\det\big(\Mat{M}_\uq\Mat{M}_\dq\big)\). \end{itemize} For ``complete knowledge'' of mass matrices, it is sufficient to set up each matrix in terms of known parameters, where a full theory of flavor is still lacking.
+A complete knowledge of the quark mass matrices, $\Mat{M}_\uq$ and $\Mat{M}_\dq$, tackles down the flavor puzzle in the SM and finally evades the strong \CP{} problem (since the quark flavor contribution to \(\bar\theta\) can be absorbed in the masses and \(\theta_\text{QCD} = 0\)).
+Strong and weak CPV, \(\theta_\text{QFD}\) and the rephasing invariant $J_q$, respectively, are of different origins on one hand.
+And on the other hand sufficiently large CPV in the weak sector\footnote{The expression ``large'' does not have to be correlated to a numerically large value of the only \CP-violating phase in weak interactions, since, depending on the chosen parametrization, this phase can be rather small though the overall \CP-violation appears to be actually large (see~\cite{Gerard,Gerard:2012ft}).
+The rephasing invariant \(J_q\) does not depend on the particular parametrization and serves as a better measure of comparison.} therefore does not necessarily imply strong CPV despite the fact that both reside in the same mass matrices \begin{itemize} \item weak CPV: the Jarlskog invariant\\ $J_q \sim \Im\left[{{\text{det}}([\Mat{M}_\uq \Mat{M}_\uq^\dagger,\Mat{M}_\dq \Mat{M}_\dq^\dagger])}\right]$, see~\cite{Jarlskog:1985ht}, \item strong CPV: the \(\theta_{\text{QFD}}\)-term from above\\ \(\theta_{\text{QFD}} \equiv \arg\det\big(\Mat{M}_\uq\Mat{M}_\dq\big)\). \end{itemize} It is not only the functional dependence on the mass matrices (and thus relevant phases) that is apparently different for weak and strong CPV but rather their individual transformation properties of parity and charge conjugation~\cite{Gerard}.
+While both objects are \CP-odd, \(\theta_\text{QCD}\) transforms even under \(C\) and odd under \(P\) whereas \(J_q\) behaves the other way round, see~\cite{Gerard:2008nc}.
+For ``complete knowledge'' of mass matrices, it is adequate to set up each matrix in terms of known parameters, even though a full theory of flavor is still lacking.
 By the freedom of relying on an effective description of the mass matrices, we encompass the strong \CP{} problem by an ansatz to understand the flavor puzzle.

 In the following, we will assume that all quark masses are different from zero, as suggested by lattice calculations~\cite{Aoki:2013ldr}.
-Our minimal requirement for the mass matrices follows very obviously from the usual Singular Value Decomposition
+Our minimal requirement for the mass matrices follows very obviously from the usual Singular Value Decomposition\footnote{A similar conclusion can be drawn by virtue of the Polar Decomposition, \(\Mat{M}_q = \Mat{H}_q \Mat{U}_q\)~\cite{Gerard, Gerard:2008nc}, with \(\Mat{H}_q\) a Hermitian and \(\Mat{U}_q\) a unitary matrix (note that \(\Mat{U}_q \neq \Mat{R}_q\) in the Singular Value Decomposition).}

-with \(\Mat{L}_q\) and \(\Mat{R}_q\) unitary transformations and \(\Mat{\Sigma}_q = \diag(m_{q_1}, m_{q_q}, m_{q_3}) \) a positive diagonal matrix, \(m_{q_i} > 0\).
+with \(\Mat{L}_q\) and \(\Mat{R}_q\) unitary transformations and \(\Mat{\Sigma}_q = \diag(m_{q_1}, m_{q_2}, m_{q_3}) \) a positive diagonal matrix, \(m_{q_i} > 0\).
 Consequently, we find